g8os/home/docs/tutorials/Boot_VM_in_G8OS_Resource_Pool.md

-* Add a G8OS resourcepool to your JumpScale 8.2 environment
+* Add a ZeroOS resourcepool to your JumpScale 8.2 environment

   This script is based on the JumpScale 8.2 environment above: